dbiersach/scicomp-demos/README.md

-# scicomp-demos
+# Scientific Computing Demonstrations
-Scientific Computing Demonstrations
+## Using Thonny, CircuitPython, and Sensors